Pockerley Old Hall

 Take a walk through the picturesque landscape, as you step back into the Georgian era, with its dry stone walling, riven oak fences, and traditional breeds of animal.
 The horse-powered whim gin would have been used to raise coal and men out of the mines.
 Look out for the gibbet looming in the distance.

 Nestling in the Georgian landscape is this beautiful medieval church, St Helen’s, from Eston, near Middlesbrough.
 The church was due to be demolished due to vandalism until it was saved and rebuilt at the Museum.
-Work to complete the interior of the church is currently underway.

 Join a member of our costumed team in this unique opportunity to immerse yourself in the world of a Georgian Maid.Read more